Fulbito5Manager/ranking_app/README.md

     docker-compose up -d

 ### **Future improvements**
-Any time soon, we will be working on deploying most of the services as an all-together-app.
+Any time soon, we will be working on deploying most of the services as an all-together app.

 --------------------------------------------
 ## Techs